DanWlker/learning_the_shell/README.md

 To signify the end of command options, after which only positional ("non-option") arguments are accepted.[1](https://stackoverflow.com/a/2427987) [2](https://unix.stackexchange.com/questions/11376/what-does-double-dash-double-hyphen-mean/11382#11382)

+### $VISUAL or $EDITOR

+(README, in short, check for $VISUAL first, then check for $EDITOR, this applies more if you're writing cli apps)[https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference)

 Ex.

     grep -- -t